lobonz/meatbox/README.md

 - [x] Basic UI
 - [x] Chamber simulator to simulate sensor data
 - [x] Graphing data
+- [ ] Arduino Controllbox - to monitor sensors and keep the environment within set points
 - [ ] Add indicators and switches to control and show state of sensors
 - [ ] Implement logic to control the chamber environment automatically within the desired parameters
 - [ ] Integrate Sensors